faimi-workshop/faimi-workshop.github.io/2025-london-symposium/index.md

 ---

 ## TL;DR
- - Fairness of AI in Medical Imaging - Mini Symposium in London
+ - Fairness of AI in Medical Imaging - London Mini-Symposium
- - Dec 4th, 2024, 14:00-17:00 GMT/UTC
+ - June 30th 2025, 14:00 – 16:45 British Summer Time
  - Hybrid & free!
+ - For the in-person workshop, there will be refreshments for arrival and coffee break during the event.

 ## Full Schedule